akippnn/scoop-utils/README.md

 As for now, this repository only houses `autoupdate` with fixed settings for now.
 Later scripts may be added as well as a functional CLI interface.

 [README.md WIP]

+For console freezes, see [the following StackOverflow answer](https://stackoverflow.com/a/62164553).